New protocols for quantum key distribution with explicit upper and lower bound on secret key rate: Appendix E

 \section{Appendix E}

-In this appendix, we provide a detailed of the mathematical processes involved in obtaining Eq. (\ref{eq:8}) from Eq. (\ref{eq:Composite_state_with_Eve}) in Section \ref{sec:III}.
+In this appendix, we provide a detailed explanation of the mathematical processes involved in obtaining Eq. (\ref{eq:8}) from Eq. (\ref{eq:Composite_state_with_Eve}) in Section \ref{sec:III}.
 To begin with, let us focus on a scenario in which both Alice and Bob perform measurements on their qubits using the $Z$ basis (similar outcomes are observed for the $X$ basis as well).

-Now, let's consider the scenario in which Alice and Bob measure their qubits using the $Z$ and $X$ bases, respectively\footnote{It is important to note that the same outcome occurs when Alice and Bob opt for the $X$ and $Z$ bases, respectively.},
+Next, consider the scenario in which Alice and Bob measure their qubits using the $Z$ and $X$ bases, respectively\footnote{It is important to note that the same outcome occurs when Alice and Bob opt for the $X$ and $Z$ bases, respectively.},

-In the main text, we have provided the details of Eve's initial state denoted as $\varepsilon_{E}$, as well as Eve's state $|\phi^{\mathcal{A},\mathcal{B}}\rangle$ after Alice and Bob's measurement.
+In the main text, we have provided the details of Eve's initial state, denoted as $\varepsilon_{E}$, as well as Eve's state $|\phi^{\mathcal{A},\mathcal{B}}\rangle$ after Alice and Bob's measurement.
 Our focus is solely on the instances that Alice and Bob accept after the classical pre-processing stage.
 Following normalization, we examine the density operator of Eve's system specifically when Alice obtains the outcome $0$,

 and when Alice obtains the outcome $1$ is,